fl0v/dg-companion/README.md

 - Radar page: warning for any big score enemy wf flying even if not to own planet
 - Planets list: tags
 - Enable/disable feature using sync storage
-- Sidepanel: 3 sections: individual for current fleet and global, add wf + sols section
+- Sidepanel: 3 sections: individual for current fleet/planet, global, wf + sols section
   - Prepare wf report using sidepanel
   - Fleet notes using sidepanel
   - Planet notes using sidepanel